 The aim of the college Leadership Program for students in Years 6 to 11 is to promote the concept of influencing others positively through service, self-giving and compassionate consideration of others.
 Each student from every Secondary school year group is given the opportunity to be mentored to grow and develop leadership skills.
 Initiatives of the Leadership Program include a buddy program where older students help younger students, leading fortnightly college assemblies and opportunities to provide leadership at events such as sports days, fundraising drives and community occasions such as ANZAC Day.

-Year 6 students can attend a Youth Group hosted by the school chaplain every Friday from 3.15 till 5pm, where they will learn what to expect when they join a youth group in church.
-Secondary school students can join the relaxed and informative Youth Group which runs every Wednesday from 3.15pm till 5pm.
-The group is currently studying the book of Mark.
+Year 5 & 6 students can attend a Youth Group hosted by the school Chaplain every Friday after school, where they will learn what to expect when they join a youth group in Church.
+Secondary school students can join the relaxed and informative Youth Group which runs every Wednesday after school.

 Lead by the school sports chaplain, the college is part of the inter-churches Futsal competition and is currently the under 12 and mixed champions.
 The futsal program runs in the Primary school every Tuesday from 3:15 pm till 5:00 pm and in the Secondary school every Thursday from 3:15 pm till 5:15 pm.